-If you want to use LOGO music box primitives, answer YES.
+If you want to use LLOGO music box primitives, answer YES.
 This will inquire further, as to which music box, etc. See Section 16.
 In case you have answered YES to any of these questions you have to wait for a while, because it takes some time to load in the files.
-If you want to interrupt loading in type $\wedge X$, not $\wedge G$.
+If you want to interrupt loading in type $\land X$ , not $\land G$ .
+If you change your mind about wanting any of the subsystems mentioned above, you can go through the initial questionnaire again by calling the function ALLOCATOR.
 If you have a file named LLOGO (INIT) on your directory or there is a file named <user name> .LLOGO. on the (INIT) directory, LLOGO will read it as an initialization file, executing LOGO code contained therein.
 When all this is finished, LLOGO will indicate its readiness with